A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

-Our simulations in Section 5 show that dynamic envy-free violations trigger severe delays for waiting children in child welfare systems.
-Its strict non-wastefulness does not appear to outweigh the additional placements and reductions in waiting costs that patience-freeness achieves.
-Sequential DA is not strategy-proof under our definition.
-Our proof for Theorem \ref{th:noexistsp} shows that a home that plans to accept the matchmaker's placements can, in some circumstances, increase its utility from a misreport.
 A home that expects very good placements in the future but does not want to reject prospective adoptive children can declare unacceptability for large swathes of children to avoid less desirable placements.
 Moreover, this alters the matchmaker's consideration set for some placements and may even, from the home's perspective, save the matchmaker from unnecessary effort costs.

 On the contrary, if the home truthfully reports, then the matchmaker might offer placements that the home would find optimal to reject.
 This blocks the rejected child from other placements that might be accepted in that same time period.
-Therefore, preference misreports and rejections have meaningful outcome differences under sequential DA, and it is not clear that there is a strong incentive for homes to report truthfully under sequential DA.
+This might also motivate homes to use preference reports to deter competition.
+Reporting some children as unacceptable implies that they might match to other homes and cause those homes to exit the market earlier.
+Preference misreports and rejections have meaningful outcome differences under SDA, and it is not clear that there is a strong incentive for homes to report truthfully.